Baby lovey Lamb how-to: free PDF lovey crochet pattern

 - Sc – single crochet

-- Sc2tog – single crochet decrease
+- Sc2tog – 2 stiches croched into 1 with single crochet

 - Dc – double crochet